 The authors of that same Journal of the International Society of Sports Nutrition study note that muscle protein synthesis — the naturally occurring process in which protein is produced to repair muscle damage caused by exercise — is maximized at a protein dose of around?20 to 25 grams.
 That means the most your body can absorb in one sitting is around 25 grams of protein.
 In this case, “one sitting” refers to the time over the course of 1.5-2 hours.
 Broken down by hour, the body can absorb fast-digesting proteins like whey at a rate of roughly 10 grams per hour, per the study.

 But what happens when you consume more than 25 grams of protein in one sitting?
-Just because you can technically consume more protein than that doesn’t mean your body will absorb it.
-Attempting to absorb 30+ grams of protein in one sitting won’t give your muscle any extra boost — if your muscles receive more than 35 grams of protein at a single time, they already have more than enough of the building materials they need.
+Just because you can technically consume more protein than that doesn’t mean your body will utilize it for muscle growth.
+Consuming 30+ grams of protein in one sitting won’t give your muscle any extra boost — if your muscles receive more than 35 grams of protein at a single time, they already have more than enough of the building materials they need.
 That means that excess protein will either go to other parts of your body, or into the toilet.

 If maximizing protein absorption is your goal, the best way to achieve this is by spreading out your protein consumption throughout the day.
 So instead of attempting to squeeze in your daily protein requirements in a single meal, try consuming your protein throughout four or more meals a day and opt for a fast absorbing protein when possible.
 The fastest digesting proteins are the ones that have been separated from their whole food source and turned into protein powder.
 Protein powders are usually consumed as a liquid without much fiber or fat, and generally speaking, liquids digest faster than whole foods.
 So that means protein powder supplements poured into protein shakes or smoothies will be absorbed more quickly than most dietary protein.